Paradies tree

 Best Museum: San Colombano – Collezione Tagliavini

-Unfortunately, inspiring Dutch organist andharpsichordist Liuwe Tamminga, who was the heart and soul of this absolutely fascinating museum of musical instruments, passed away in 2021, but the unparalleled collection remains.
-In a spectacular restored church with original frescoes and a medieval crypt, some 80 or so harpsichords, pianos and oboes dating from the 1500sare beautifully displayed – each one a masterpiece of form and function.
-Small, manageable and memorable.
+Unfortunately, inspiring Dutch organist and harpsichordist Liuwe Tamminga, who was the heart and soul of this fascinating museum of musical instruments, passed away in 2021, but the unparalleled collection remains.
+In a spectacular restored church with original frescoes and a medieval crypt, some 80 or so harpsichords, pianos, and oboes dating from the 1500s are beautifully displayed, each one a masterpiece of form and function.
+The museum is small, manageable, and memorable.

 Quirkiest Sight: Rocchetta Mattei

-Located in Bologna province 50km southwest of the city itself, this fantastical hilltop castle is the idiosyncratic creation of peculiar homeopath Count Cesare Mattei, who was rich and famous for his late 19th-century medical quackery.
-The labyrinthine castle offers a glimpse into the mind of a mad scientist: Mismatched rooms, winding staircases, black-and-white-striped chapels and a muddle of asymmetric Gothic and Moorish architectural touches.
+Located in Bologna province, about 50 kilometers southwest of the city itself, this fantastical hilltop castle is the idiosyncratic creation of peculiar homeopath Count Cesare Mattei, who was rich and famous for his late 19th-century medical quackery.
+The labyrinthine castle offers a glimpse into the mind of a mad scientist: Mismatched rooms, winding staircases, black-and-white-striped chapels, and a muddle of asymmetric Gothic and Moorish architectural touches.

 Best Church: Basilica di Santo Stefano

-This set of interconnected churches, crypts and cloisters jumps across centuries (from the 8th to the 11th) and architectural styles (Romanesque, Lombard and ancient Roman) to create an atmospheric labyrinthine concoction of Middle Age ministries.
-Wandering the four surviving churches on the site is like plying through an ecclesiastical maze, which is a nice changeup from your standard European cathedral visit.
+This set of interconnected churches, crypts, and cloisters jumps across centuries (from the 8th to the 11th) and architectural styles (Romanesque, Lombard, and ancient Roman) to create an atmospheric labyrinthine concoction of medieval ministries.
+Wandering the four surviving churches on the site is like navigating through an ecclesiastical maze, which is a nice changeup from your standard European cathedral visit.

 Best Rockstar Dwelling: Casa di Lucio Dalla

-Hidden in Plain Sight: The Porticos of Bologn
+Hidden in Plain Sight: The Porticos of Bologna

 Need for Speed: Motor Valley